brownman/virt-installer/README.md

 INTRODUCTION
 ------------

-Virtual machines installer for [MapR] (https://www.mapr.com/) single node cluster.
-Following OS for MapR cluster are supported:
+Virtual machines installer for  single node cluster.
+Following OS for cluster are supported:

 - CentOS 6.6
 - Ubuntu 14.04

-Following versions of MapR are supported:
+Following versions of cluster are supported:

 - 3.1.1
 - 4.0.1
-- 4.0.2

 **NOTE!** This project is used *only for testing purposes* and not for production mode.